redis/redis/CLUSTER.md

 - The primary receiving the initial notification will propagate it to an arbitrary primary in each bucket (including its own).
 - That primary will then send the notification to all other primaries in its bucket.

+It is worth noting we can (and probably should) decouple and implement this sort of mechanism ASAP (without depending the new cluster implementation) as it will substantially improve the behavior of the existing cluster.

 ### Reference Implementation

 Our reference implementation uses a single Redis module that contains both the Failover Coordinator & Topology Director functionality